alice-doc/alice-analysis-tutorial/building/alidock.md

 docker run hello-world
 ```

-At the end of the (short) process you should see a message like:
+After some download messages (it doesn't take long) you should see something like:

 ```
 Hello from Docker!